-Monte Paschi says plan sees net profit at more than 1.2 billion euros in 2021
+Monte Paschi says plan sees net profit at more than 1.2 bln euros in 2021

 In a statement, Monte dei Paschi said its 2017-2021 plan, which sees a return on equity of more than 10 percent in 2021, envisaged a headcount reduction of around 5,500 with the number of branches falling to around 1,400 from some 2,000 in 2016.

-The bank will sell 28.6 billion euros of gross bad loans, of which 26.1 billion euros will be securitized.
+The bank will sell 28.6 billion euros of gross bad loans, of which 26.1 billion euros will be securitised.

 It said it expected its CET1 ratio, a measure of financial strength, to be at 14.7 percent in 2021.